Harold Douglas Baines

 1999 was an amazing year for Baines.
-The 40-year old began the season by driving in Will Clark for the winning run in the first game for a major league team in Cuba in 40 years, as the 1999 Orioles beat the Cuban national team 3-2 in 11 innings.
-The big hit came off Pedro Luis Lazo in game one of the 1999 Baltimore Orioles-Cuban National Team Exhibition Series.
+The 40-year-old began the season by driving in Will Clark for the winning run in the first game for a major league team in Cuba in 40 years, as the Orioles beat the Cuban national team, 3-2, in 11 innings.
+The big hit came off Pedro Luis Lazo in the first game of the 1999 Baltimore Orioles-Cuban National Team Exhibition Series.
 He then hit .343 through the first half of the season and was added to the All-Star team when Jose Canseco was unable to play.
-With the Orioles going nowhere and Baines hitting .322 with 24 homers through 107 games, he was again traded to a contender, the 1999 Indians, for minor leaguers Juan Aracena and Jimmy Hamilton.
-He finished the year with 103 RBIs, becoming just the second 40 year old to drive in more than 100 (after Dave Winfield).
-The fourteen year gap between seasons of 100 RBI (1985 to 1999) is the longest ever.
+With the Orioles going nowhere and Baines hitting .322 with 24 homers through 107 games, he was again traded to a contender, the Cleveland Indians, for minor leaguers Juan Aracena and Jimmy Hamilton.
+He finished the year with 103 RBI, becoming the second 40-year-old in history to drive in more than 100 (after Dave Winfield).
+The fourteen-year gap between seasons of 100 RBI (1985 to 1999) is the longest ever.
 The Indians lost in the ALDS to the Red Sox, but Baines hit .357 in 4 games with a homer.

 2000 and after

-In 2003, Baines worked as a special instructor for the White Sox, and in 2004, he became the team's bench coach, serving in that capacity when the Pale Hose broke their 88-year World Championship drought in 2005.
-He has managed several major league games while manager Ozzie Guillen has had to serve various suspensions.
-Starting in 2006, he was been the team's first base coach.
+In 2003, Baines worked as a special instructor for the White Sox and, in 2004, he became the team's bench coach, serving in that capacity when the Pale Hose broke their 88-year World Championship drought in 2005.
+He managed several major league games while manager Ozzie Guillen had to serve various suspensions.
+Starting in 2006, he was the team's first base coach.
 In 2013, he changed duties on the coaching staff, moving from first base to the position of assistant hitting coach.